 It’s been said that the approximate calories used by a normal-weight individual can be upwards of 500 calories per hour.

-This means on a day of hiking, assuming a short 8-hour day, you would burn around 4000 calories in addition to your average BMR and basal metabolic rate.
+This means on a day of hiking, assuming a short 8-hour day, you will burn around 4000 calories in addition to your average BMR and basal metabolic rate.

 There is almost no way for a hiker to carry, let alone eat, 6000 calories daily.
 This would equate to much more food and pack space than you have with all other gear.

-This means after the day, a long-distance hiker is at a super large deficit which the body seeks to crave to fill as soon as the food is available or face endurance and performance impact.
+This means after the day, a long-distance hiker is at a large caloric deficit which the body seeks to crave to fill as soon as the food is available or faces endurance and performance impact.